-Honors Chemistry is an accelerated introductory-level chemistry course intended for motivated students who possess strong backgrounds and skills in math.
+Honors Chemistry is an accelerated introductory-level chemistry course intended for motivated students who possess a strong background and skill in math.
 Students explore fundamental chemical principles and challenging concepts via an in-depth analytical and experimental approach.
-In addition to introductory materials, advanced topics such as thermodynamics, chemical kinetics and equilibrium, solutions, acids and bases, and electrochemistry are explored.
-An emphasis on problem solving using various mathematical skills, coupled with lab experiments, further solidify and enhance students’ learning and understanding of these concepts and processes.
+In addition to introductory materials, advanced topics such as thermodynamics, chemical kinetics, equilibrium, solutions, and redox reactions are explored.
+An emphasis on problem-solving using various mathematical skills, coupled with lab experiments, further solidify and enhance students’ learning and understanding of these concepts and processes.

 Physics (Grades 11 and 12)

 Physics introduces the quantitative study of the most fundamental behavior of natural systems through the topics of dynamical motion, electricity and magnetism, and waves.
 These topics are applied to understand everyday phenomena, the Solar System and Universe, the quantum structure of the atom, and technology.
 This course requires mathematical problem solving as an essential basis for understanding the concepts but also explores the historical context of the hallmark discoveries of physics.